jeffreysbrother/jeffreysbrother.github.io/_posts/2016-10-24-Reasons-to-Doubt-Flint-McGlaughlin.md

 3. He references a 201% increase in leads (*i.e.* captured emails), but fails to mention the sample size.
 4. He unveils the heuristic *Rc[Vf - Cf] = Nf*, which might be the most excellent example of a truism imaginable.

 Why are these things so entertaining?
 Perhaps it's not clear why.
-Here's a nice, little aphorism:
+Here's a nice, little aphorism I just pooped out:

 > False things are boring.
 Unjustified things are funny.
 Sophistical things are motherfucking hilarious.